Follow the actions of the U.S. Army Corps of Engineers

 This is an itemized list, created by River Falls City staff and presented to the Common Council in obtaining approval of the Army Corps involvement.
 USACE stands for United States Army Corps of Engineers.
 CAP stands for Continuing Authorities Program, i.e. the money in search of a project.

 Mr. Wallerstadt was clear, all alternatives would be considered and the community would be involved and have a say in the process.
-Friends of Lake George whole heartedly supports Alternative B. In more detail that alternative would include:
+Friends of Lake George whole heartedly supported Alternative B. In more detail that alternative would include:

 The removal of Powell Falls Dam and subsequent stream and riparian restoration between Powell Falls Dam and Junction Falls Dam.
 Major components of Alternative B are:

-1. Removal of Powell Falls Dam - including erosion control, clearing and grubbing, access flow management and demolition.
+Removal of Powell Falls Dam - including erosion control, clearing and grubbing, access flow management and demolition.

-2. Stream and riparian restoration between Powell Falls Dam and Junction Falls Dam
+Stream and riparian restoration between Powell Falls Dam and Junction Falls Dam

-3. Excavation, channel stabilization, seeding, plantings, over the 0.5 miles of stream and 15 acres of riparian habitat that once was Lake Louise.
+Excavation, channel stabilization, seeding, plantings, over the 0.5 miles of stream and 15 acres of riparian habitat that once was Lake Louise.

 Plan B is much less costly than Plan C and Plan D, whose costs grow incrementally.
 For an example, not only would Plan C tear out Junction Falls Dam, but would require bridge and infrastructure modifications.
-That is, Winter Street Bridge was engineered and built after River Falls wholly reconstructed Junction Falls Dam in 1990, just 33 years ago.
-So the Bridge was built with the understanding that it was next to a dam, in a lake environment, which slowed the flow of the river.
+That is, Winter Street Bridge was engineered and built after River Falls wholly reconstructed Junction Falls Dam in 1990, just 35 years ago.
+So the Winter Street Bridge was built with the understanding that it was next to a dam, in a lake environment, which slowed the flow of the river.
 But now, with a “free flowing Kinni”, especially in flood stage, the physics change.
 Structural modifications would also have to be made to Veteran’s pedestrian bridge and Maple Street bridge.

 Plan D would have to do with all of the above, plus storm water mitigation and modification of the stormwater outflows.
 It would also require tearing out one or more of our historic downtown buildings.
 And the costs, both monetary and to the history of our city, continue to add up.